 The background of this dispute dates back to 2001.
 The appellant had bought a piece of land from one Joseph Kessy.
 The respondent also bought a piece of land from the same seller, Joseph Kessy in same year, 2001, therefore they became neighbors as their plots were adjacent to each other, but with known demarcations as stated by the one who sold the said plots to them.
 However, according to the appellant, when the respondent was developing her land, she trespassed into the appellant land, resulting to this dispute.
 The appellant approached the trial tribunal vide Application No. 21 of 2017, complaining about the trespass act by the respondent by erecting a fence wall, toilet and septic tank on the his land.
 The decision of the trial tribunal was in his favour.
 The respondent successfully appealed against the decision of the trial tribunal before the 1st appellate tribunal.
-Dissatisfied with the decision of the 1st appellate tribunal, the appellant has now preferred the instant appeal with four grounds, mainly faulting the improper evaluation of the trial tribunal who saw the respondent as a trespasser.
+Dissatisfied with the decision of the 1st appellate tribunal, the appellant has now preferred the instant appeal with four grounds, mainly faulting the improper evaluation of evidence by the first appellate court leading to overturning the decision of the trial tribunal who saw the respondent as a trespasser.